milanpoudelwebdeveloper/motherlandcashmereproject/README.md

 This is a full stack web gallery app which has a simple front end written with bootstrap and the backend is written in Go.
+The frontend is written in HTML using Go templates and the GORM has been used for the database querying.